 1. The Use Of Fabrics

 Fabrics are a must for converting a house into a home – have you noticed how empty and echo-y a room sounds when you’re washing the soft fabrics.
 Whether laying out various rugs, having a few blankets and cushions to enliven the space, or picking the perfect upholstery, fabrics have the power to add comfort and a feeling of homeliness and like a space has been lived in.
 Yes, we all know the never-ending argument about what to do with the cushions when you want to actually sit on the sofa but it’s an argument well worth having.

-Use fabrics in complementary colours, patterns, and textures to add an extra dimension to how your house or apartment feels.
+Use fabrics in complementary colours, patterns, and textures to add an extra dimension to how your house or apartments for rent in Elizabeth NJ feels.
 Small touches like having a nice welcome mat or having a table cloth can make your space look grown up and sophisticated.

 2. Find The Right Window Coverings

 Even with a beautiful feature window, curtains or window covers elevate that feature to the next level.
 It’s easy to leave a good view untouched and let the glass speak for itself but having curtains even if they are of a light diffusing fabric is very important.
 Not only do curtains add an extra layer to the space, it’s a feature a professional designer will often add into the design process and so by incorporating this look home you can achieve that professional end result.